Colonial Theater (Allentown, Pennsylvania): 21st century

-The legal issues around the former Colonial Theater building remained for several years until 2008, when the Mendleson Trust settled its dispute with the city over the value of the seized property and payment of city tax liens on that and other properties connected to Mendelson.
-Once the settlement was reached, the large empty lot on the north side of Hamilton Street was offered for sale by the city.
-After several attempts by the city to sell the vacant lot to several developers, in July 2013 an agreement was made to sell the property to the City Center Development Corporation.
+The Colonial Theater faced legal issues for several years, until 2008, when the Mendleson Trust settled its dispute with the city over the value of the seized property and payment of city tax liens on that and other properties connected to Mendelson.

+Once the settlement was reached, the large empty lot on the north side of Hamilton Street was placed for sale by the city.
+In July 2013, following several attempts by the city to sell the vacant lot to several developers, an agreement was made to sell the property to the City Center Development Corporation.
-Redevelopment

-In April 2014, construction began on Three City Center, a seven-story, $50 million office/retail building on the former Colonial theater and Allentown Trust Company sites as announced by the City Center Corporation.
+In April 2014, the City Center Development Corporation announced that construction had begun on Three City Center, a seven-story, $50 million office and retail building on the former Colonial theater and Allentown Trust Company sites.
 The Three City Center building is a five-story building that includes 110,000 square feet of retail and office space.
 It was designed to blend in with surrounding architecture and has two fronts, one on the 500 block of Hamilton Street and the other facing the city's Arts Park.

-It opened in May, 2015.
+In May 2015, Three City Center opened.